jonathondilworth/haskell-notes/README.md

 # haskell-notes | README.md

+*These are my own notes, so take them for what they are.
+For instance, there may be some misleading details if I have misunderstood something; as far as learning materials go, these notes are here mainly as a source of 'self-help' - I tend to learn best through writing (or typing) things down and following exercises.*

 **Haskell and Cryptocurrencies Notes**

 Course offered by IOG, you can find accompanying information within the builders / pioneers announcements @ the IOG discord technical server.